linkdata/deadlock/README.md

 Changes from that package:
 * Uses build tags to eliminate all overhead when not in use
-* Only supports Go 1.16+
-* Simplifies the code and improves code coverage
-* Tests now pass race checker
+* Tests now pass race checker and improves code coverage
 * This package drops the dummy implementations for types other than Mutex and RWMutex, just use sync for those
 * Adds `deadlock.Enabled` constant
 * Diagnostic output matches `-race` style
+* Improved (2x) performance when using go 1.18+

 ## Installation